 Fund Financial Statements: The fund financial statements provide information about the District's funds.
 Separate statements for each fund category-governmental-is presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-The remaining governmental funds are reported as non-major funds.
+All remaining governmental funds are aggregated and reported as nonmajor funds.